AICONSlab/MIRACL/docs/troubleshooting.md

 ```
 $ docker exec -it miracl bash
 ```

+### Q: The GUI (`miraclGUI`) does not work anymore after my ssh connection has been broken:

+Assuming you logged back in with ssh and are in the container, exit the container and restart it using `docker compose down` and `docker compose up -d` (make sure to do that in the directory that contains your `docker-compose.yml`).
+Shell back into the container and the GUI should work again.

 ### Q: I do not want to create the image using the provided script: